Volkswagen | Generative Design For Auto Lightweighting | Autodesk

 Wheel designs by Autodesk and Volkswagen Group of America

-Volkswagen’s Innovation and Engineering Centre in California’s Silicon Valley has re-invented the iconic Type 2 Bus: the modern bus is an electric-powered technical showcase vehicle featuring new technologies that are shaping the future of the automotive industry.
-To investigate methods for removing weight and material from the vehicle while preserving strength, the team turned to generative design for auto-lightweighting.
-Using Fusion 360, the team quickly developed options for reducing mass in the wheels while exploring multiple manufacturing methods.
+Volkswagen’s Innovation and Engineering Center in California’s Silicon Valley has reinvented the iconic Type 2 Bus: The modern bus is an electric-powered technical showcase vehicle featuring new technologies that are shaping the future of the automotive industry.
+To investigate methods for removing weight and material from the vehicle while preserving strength, the team turned to generative design for auto lightweighting.
+Using Fusion 360 (US site), the team rapidly developed options for reducing mass in the wheels while exploring multiple manufacturing methods.
 The end result adds a fresh twist to the classic van and reduces wheel weight by 18%.